 Buster’s membership was voted on and approved.
 Leslie performed a brief swearing-in ceremony.
 Buster was assigned to the finance committee.
 He had the duty of overseeing fifteen dollars and twenty-seven cents in the treasury, secured in the club safe; a coffee can.
 Stanley, a known fruit, congratulated Buster and gave him a hug and a kiss.
 Adolf whispered to Leslie, “That’s all we need; Canadian fruit.”

 And last, but not least, to round off the club roster, was old man Steinberg’s oldest son, Adolf.
 I asked Mr. Steinberg why he named his son after such a madman?
 “John, did you ever read about Charles Manson?”

 “Why, yes Ben, I have.
 Wasn’t he the one who had all those people hacked up including a lady movie star?”

-He replies, slightly irritated, “Yes John, that one.
-Now should everyone who named his kid Charles take it back because someone with the same name happens to be a crazed psychopath?”
+Slightly irritated, he replied, “Yes John, that one.
+Now, should everyone who named his kid Charles to take it back because someone with the same name happens to be a crazed psychopath?”

 “I guess not, Ben.”

 “Besides, John, I named him after Adolf Hurwitz, the famous Jewish mathematician not that lunatic Hitler.”

 Besides, John, I named him Adolphus, meaning ‘noble, majestic wolf,’ and nothing to do with that lunatic, Hitler.
 Those lamebrains he hangs out with shortened it, and now that is how he introduces himself.
 He’s as dumb as they are.

 “None taken, John.
 Do you care for a bagel with schmear?”

 “No thanks, Ben, I just ate, thank you, though.”
 I had no idea what a schmear was, and I wasn’t going to take any chances either.
 I couldn’t trust a man who won’t (doesn’t) eat bacon.